harshsingh-24/programmable-computer/README.md

   <img src="images/ram_contents.jpeg" alt="RAM contents">
 </p>

-7. Press the System clock to start executing the instructions.
+7. After loading the instructions in RAM, press the System clock to start executing the instructions.
 You will have to press manually, every time when you want to change the current state of executing the instruction.
 The changes are always reflected at the rising edge of the clock cycle.
 8. Press 10 times on the clock, in order to completely execute the instruction inside the five-stage pipeline.
 9. At every stage, using the **“Show simulation hierarchy”** option, you can check the state of execution which means what is the state of the Register File, which control signals are generated, which operation is being executed by the ALU and so on.
 10. After pressing the system clock 10 times, your Program Counter will get incremented.